For current Young Investigators and Installation Grantees

 About Young Investigators

-There are currently 74 current EMBO Young Investigators who, together with 268 former members of the programme and recipients of an EMBO Installation Grant, form a vibrant network of over 400 life scientists.
+EMBO Young Investigators are some of Europe's best young group leaders selected for the high quality of their research.
+There are currently 74 current EMBO Young Investigators who, together with 268 former members of the programme and recipients of an EMBO Installation Grant, form a prestigious and vibrant scientific network of over 400 life scientists.

 A dedicated twitter feed for the programme exists; please follow for news from Young Investigators and Installation Grantees.
 Awards won by programme members are also listed on the awards tab.